neodix42/MyLocalTon/README.md

 ### Common actions for all platforms

-* Install OpenJDK 11 or higher
+* Install OpenJDK 21 or higher
 * Install IntelliJ IDEA Community Edition 2019 or higher
 * Install SceneBuilder from https://gluonhq.com/products/scene-builder/
 * Clone this repository and open it in IntelliJ as Maven project.
-* Click Add configuration, select new "Application" type and specify main class "org.ton.main.Main".
+* Click Add configuration, select new "Application" type and specify main class "org.ton.mylocalton.main.Main".
 * In Settings - JavaFX specify path to SceneBuilder.
 * Now you can compile and run the application from IntelliJ.